Table of Contents

 Creates a QR code representing the specified binary data using the specified error correction level.

-This function encodes the data in the binary segment mode.
-The maximum number of bytes allowed is 2953.
-The smallest possible QR code version is automatically chosen.
-The resulting ECC level will be higher than the one specified if it can be achieved without increasing the size (version).
+The smallest possible QR code version (size) is automatically chosen.
+The resulting ECC level will be higher than the one specified if it can be achieved without increasing the QR code size (version).

 Parameters